yahsinhuangtw/goose-game-fle/README.md

 ## A JavaScript program to implement simplified version of Game of the Goose

-### The Three States of the Game
-#### Game initialization
 Two players, Beagle and Goldie, play against each other on the same computer.

-The players each roll the dice by clicking “Lancer” button, and the person who rolls the highest becomes the first player.
+### The Two States of the Game

 #### Game loop
+Player Beagle always go first.

-The player rolls a dice to start playing.
+Player rolls a dice to start the game.
 The player moves the piece according to the dice value rolled.
 The first player to reach the 23rd space wins; the program proceeds to the game over state.

 #### Game over
 Display the winner; players could decide to restart the game or not.